Integrated Design Analysis: Structural, Thermal, and Optical

 However, the OptiOpt project assumed that each discipline would start from the same CAD model, and then build independent models (the data from which must later be interchanged with other models).
 There was no centralization of model construction, and no attempt was made to capture the knowledge of each discipline such that it can be exposed to others on the design team.
 This meant that anything other than minor dimensional changes to the optical bench design had to be propagated manually by the team, and that the ability to intercommunicate design data also needed to be manually re-verified with each change.

-A project by the Aerospace Corporation and Comet Solutions has made a significant advance in the ideal of integrated STOP analysis.
+A project by the Aerospace Corporation and Comet Solutions (now part of Aras) has made a significant advance in the ideal of integrated STOP analysis.
 While respecting the unique skills and tools of each discipline (significantly, the same ones used for OptiOpt: Thermal Desktop, Sigfit, and Code V), the Comet software also uniquely enables the ideal of that earlier “all-in-one” modeling environment: centralized model development.

 The Aerospace team reported over two-fold increase in productivity, and good agreement between test and prediction.